nguyensjsu/sp22-202-team-8/README.md

 ## About the project
 ## Description
+- This project was built in Greenfoot integrated development environment and the mainly language we use is Java.
+The goal of this project is that we want to build a game which allow user to play together with their family or friends during the Covid pandemic.

+- This game support one-player mode and two players mode, each player have three lifes to spend.
+You need to avoid the obstacles and shot them to get the score.
+As more obstacles you destoryed, the game will become more difficult.
+Try to survive in the space and get the higher score!
 ## Feature Set
 - Support both one player and two players mode
 - Support player-to-player rescue in two-players mode